open-metadata/OpenMetadata/data-quality/data-quality-overview/README.md

 ### Workflows

 The **Ingestion Framework** currently supports two types of workflows:
+* **Profiling:** Extracts metrics from SQL sources and configures and runs Data Quality tests.
+It requires previous executions of the Ingestion Pipeline.

 * **Ingestion:** Captures metadata from the sources and updates the Entities' instances.
 This is a lightweight process that can be scheduled to have fast feedback on metadata changes in our sources.
 * **Profiling:** Extracts metrics from SQL sources and sets up and runs Data Quality tests.
 It requires previous executions of the Ingestion Pipeline.
 This is a more time-consuming workflow that will run metrics and compare their result to the configured tests of both Tables and Columns.